Speaking with Sarah from Dorset Marine Training (www.dorsetmarinetraining.co.uk), its clear how passionate she is about boating.

 On the water as well as ashore they offer practical RYA courses so that their clients can achieve a certificate as well as bespoke training.
 Many people are looking to hire boats abroad and to do so they now need an International Certificate of Competency.

-GetSet provided the marketing and business advice that was lacking
+GetSet provided the marketing and business advice